 - An expensive garage-building method

 - You may need a contractor, especially if you’re building an attached garage

 - You’ll need to purchase more materials than the other two methods

 - Construction will take longer and may require more hands

 When we take a look at these pros and cons, it’s easy to see that post-frame construction and garage kits are the most affordable building methods for your DIY garage build.
 Traditional stick framing is an option, but most DIY homeowners will find this to be the lengthiest and most costly choice.

 With that in mind, why do we recommend post-frame construction over garage kits for the DIY homeowner?
 Here are just a few of the top reasons:

 Why Post-Frame Construction is the Most Cost-Effective Way to Build a Garage

 We’ve written a lot about post-frame construction vs traditional stick building, as well as post-frame construction vs pole barn or garage kits for a reason.
-If you’re building something like a garage or pole barn, post-frame construction really is the most durable and most cost-effective option.
+If you’re building something like a garage or pole barn, post-frame construction really is the most durable and cost-effective option.

 Delivers Greatest Lifetime Value for your Garage